 The second lesson is that bias in sampling may occur without you being aware of it.
 This unknown environment will affect your estimate of among-individual variance.
 Put another way, any among-individual variance estimated from real data could be due to unknown biased environments.
 One cannot be sure that you have accounted for all of the environmental variance.
 The VI that is found from real data must therefore be interpreted cautiously.

 A final caveat: An interesting consequence of having variance in sampling among individuals is that it produces variance in the experienced environment that exists both within and among individuals.
 We have assumed that the impact of the environmental variance that exists among individuals is the same as that of the variance in environment within-individuals.
 As an example, individuals may be on territories with different average levels of resources through the whole period of time you are taking measurements, and those resources may fluctuate some from day to day as well.
 Thus in your population, there is both among-individual variance in environment (e.g., differences between territories) and within-individual variance in environment (differences between days within a territory).
 We have assumed these have the same effect on phenotype.
 It is possible that this is not the case.
 If so, the method we have demonstrated here will not give accurate estimates of VI.
-We discuss one solution to this in a module on within and among-subject centring.
-The issues related to centring are complex, so we recommend this module be done after the module on random regression.
+We discuss one solution to this in a module on within and among-subject centering.
+The issues related to centering are complex, so we recommend this module be done after the module on random regression.